Is Your Pet Itchy? They may have Allergic Dermatitis.

 What is Allergic Dermatitis?

-As the name implies, it is a skin condition resulting from an allergy.
-However, most of the damage seen on the skin is often NOT associated with the original cause but with the damage your pet does to him or herself through biting, licking or scratching, that is self-induced damage.
-It is very important then that both the cause of the condition is diagnosed and the irritation are relieved.
-It is true, most dogs that are susceptible to skin allergies will have repeated problems over a period of years, but only if the original cause is left untreated.
+As the name implies, allergic dermatitis results from an allergy.
+However, most of the damage seen on the skin is often not associated with the original cause but with the damage your pet does to him or herself through biting, licking or scratching, that is self-induced damage.
+It is very important that both the cause of the condition is diagnosed and the irritation is relieved.

 You may be asked by your vet care team about where and what time of the year your pet is scratching, your pet’s flea control, diet, where your pet sleeps, where they spend time outdoors, what your pet is washed with or any recent changes in your pet’s routine.
 Previous treatment is usually discussed as this often yields information also.
-There may be more than one cause of the skin problem, so it is important to be as thorough as possible and take note of any changes in your pet’s environment.
+There may be more than one cause of the skin problem, so it is important to be as thorough as possible and take note of any recent changes in your pet’s environment.

 Once the source of the irritation has been determined, an appropriate and personalised treatment plan will be outlined.
-It may be fairly easy, or it can be a slow process requiring careful management from everybody in your household.
+Sometimes the allergy can be managed quickly, however sometimes it can be a slow process requiring careful management from everybody in your household.
 Visit your nearest Greencross Vets to treat your pet.

 The treatment of atopic dermatitis is largely dependent on the underlying cause.
 It often consists of providing immediate short-term relief through medication to bring immediate relief to your pet.
 This may include injections, tablets, shampoo or conditioners to allow the skin to return to normal while the cause of the allergy is being brought under control.
 Your vet will prescribe a detailed treatment plan to help your pet that may involve a change in diet

 It is vitally important that skin disease is treated as early as possible.
 Long-term skin damage usually produces permanent changes, which will render treatment difficult.
-While some home remedies do help, correct and proper diagnosis and veterinary advice in the early stages are key to helping your pet enjoy a comfortable and itch-free life with healthy skin.
+While supplements and home remedies do help, correct and proper diagnosis and veterinary advice in the early stages are key to helping your pet enjoy a comfortable and itch-free life with healthy skin.

-If your pet suffers from Allergic Dermatitis, contact us today.
+If your pet is itchy and uncomfortable, please visit your local Greencross Vets today.
 We can help to alleviate and prevent that dreaded ‘Summer Itch’.